l34rn3d/docker-tribesnext-server/README.md

 # Docker TribesNext

 ## Information
-Tribes 2 dedicated server patched to run in Lan mode and running within Docker under wine.
+Tribes 2 Loki Native Linux dedicated server patched to run in Lan mode and running within Docker.

 *This is does not include TribesNext and uses a LAN patch to run without it*